sambitsargam/NeoLink/README.md

 ## Security Notes

-- ⚠️ **Private Key Required** - Needed for blockchain operations (balance checks, etc.)
+- 🔐 **Environment Variables Only** - All API keys and secrets stored in .env file
-- 🔐 **Secure Storage** - Store private key securely, never commit to version control
+- ⚠️ **Never Commit Secrets** - .env file is in .gitignore, never commit to version control
+- 🛡️ **Private Key Security** - Use dedicated wallet for testing, rotate keys regularly
 - ✅ **Read-only Operations** - Agent only reads blockchain data, doesn't execute transactions
 - ✅ **Transfer preparation only** - No actual transaction execution
 - ✅ **User wallet addresses** stored in memory only
-- ✅ **Professional Framework** - Built on Spoon AI SDK
-- 🛡️ **Best Practices** - Use dedicated wallet for testing, rotate keys regularly
+- 🔒 **Config File Clean** - No secrets in config.json, only configuration parameters

 ## Configuration